Massachusetts Overtime Laws

 Just because you are paid a salary does not mean you aren’t entitled to overtime.
 Instead, you have to be paid a certain salary and perform certain duties that are associated with managerial level employees.
 The most common duties that exempt employees from the right to overtime are those associated with the ‘white collar exemptions.’
 These exemptions apply to both the Fair Labor Standards Act and the Massachusetts Wage Act.

-In order to be covered by any of these exemptions, the employee must pass the salary test, meaning he or she must be paid a salary of at least $455 per week.
+In order to be covered by any of overtime pay exemptions, the employee must pass the salary test, meaning he or she must be paid a salary of at least $455 per week.
 That amount must be predetermined and cannot be reduced because of variations in the quality or quantity of the employee’s work.
 If an employee does not satisfy the salary test, he or she must be paid overtime for all hours worked over 40 in a workweek, regardless of job title, amount of pay, or job duties.

 Employees that pass the salary test must also pass the duties test in order to be disqualified from overtime protections.
 To satisfy the duties test for executive employees, (1) an employee’s primary duty must be managing the enterprise, or a customarily recognized department or subdivision of the enterprise; (2) the employee must customarily and regularly direct the work of at least two or more other full-time employees or their equivalent; and (3) the employee must have the authority to hire or fire other employees, or the employee’s suggestions and recommendations as to the hiring, firing, advancement, promotion or other change in status of other employees must be given significant weight.
 All three of these requirements and the salary test must be satisfied in order for an employee to be disqualified from overtime protection by operation of the executive employee exemption.